edgelesssys/docs.edgeless.systems/ego/reference/config.md

 If `debug` is true, the enclave will be debuggable.

 `heapSize` specifies the heap size available to the enclave in MB.
 It should be at least 512 MB.

+If `executableHeap` is true, the enclave heap will be executable.
+This is required if you use libraries that JIT-compile code.

 `productID` is assigned by the developer and enables the attester to distinguish between different enclaves signed with the same key.